ZettaAI/zetta_utils/docs/source/examples.rst

 Datasets
 --------

-You can wrap any layer (include layer set) as a Pytorch dataset.
+You can wrap any layer (include layer set) as a PyTorch dataset.
 In this example we will make a dataset out of the following layer set:

 .. doctest::